 - Excellent interpersonal skills and demonstrated ability to build relationships with a wide range of stakeholders including service providers, organizational leaders, and families

-- Excellent communication skills both written and verbal in English and fluent in French for specific regions
+- Excellent communication skills both written and verbal in English and fluency in French an asset

 - Demonstrated ability to facilitate group discussions